 NotORM defines a structure suitable for databases with some convention (this is the default structure):

 There is also an auto-discovery class for MySQL.
-It reads meta-information from the database, which slows things down.
+It reads meta-information from the database, which slows things down (but it can be cached).

 load($key) | Get data stored in the cache (return null if there is no data) |